November 10, 2015

 The world Scrabble community held her breath on the 8th of November 2015 as Nigeria's Wellington Jighere outmatched and outscored 129 players from 33 countries all over the world including his five teammates at the World English Scrabble Association Championship (WESPAC).
-The championship was held from Wednesday November 4th to Sunday November 8th, 2015 in Perth, Australia.
+The championship was held from Wednesday, November 4th to Sunday, November 8th, 2015 in Perth, Australia.
 Mr Jighere along with Messrs Eta Karo, Ayorinde Seidu, Cyril Umebiye, Onota Oteheri and Emmanuel Umujose made up the small contingent of 6 (six) top-rated Scrabble players Nigeria presented for the tournament.
-The team traveled to Australia without any accompanying official of the Nigeria Scrabble Federation who were sadly denied visas to travel for the competition.
+The team travelled to Australia without any accompanying officials from the Nigeria Scrabble Federation who were sadly denied visas to travel for the competition.

 The six members Wellington Jighere (1), Ayorinde Seidu (16), Emmanuel Umujose (17), Cyril Umebiye (41), Onota Oteheri World (44) and Eta Karo (76) all finishing above the bottom third of the 130-strong field (the highest number of entries at the championship).
 Mr Jighere won the sum of ten thousand (10,000) USD for his efforts.

 The 2015 WESPAC tournament featured several former holders of the WSC title including Craig Beevers (2014), three-time winner Nigel Richards (2007, 2011, 2013), Adam Logan (2005) and Mark Nyman (1993).
 Esther Perrins (Australia) 22 +1125 placed third, the best ever performance by a female player in the history of the tournament.